 - 1. (1) These uses on Residential lands will be considered subject to Policy RD1 and Objective RD1, or as appropriate. - 2.
-Cafe $\binom{2}{}$ This use will be considered where it is ancillary to an overall compatible development to serve the needs of the immediate area. - Warehousing (3) The development or subdivision of stores into less then 700m2 shall not normally be permitted in edge-of-centre and out-of-centre locations, in accordance with the Retail Planning Guidelines 2012 (or any updated/superseding document). - 4.
-Data Centre May be defined as a facility, which has information technology equipment installed and operated, as well as storing and distributing electronic data. - Zone R: Residential Phase 1 is phased for residential development within the lifetime of this Plan (total undeveloped area: Approximately 10 ha); Phase 2 is generally not developable during the lifetime of this Plan, subject to the provisions and exceptions.
+Cafe (2) This use will be considered where it is ancillary to an overall compatible development to serve the needs of the immediate area. - 3.
+Warehousing (3) The development or subdivision of stores into less then 700m2 shall not normally be permitted in edge-of-centre and out-of-centre locations, in accordance with the Retail Planning Guidelines 2012 (or any updated/superseding document). - 4.
+Data Centre May be defined as a facility, which has information technology equipment installed and operated, as well as storing and distributing electronic data. - 5.
+Zone R: Residential Phase 1 is phased for residential development within the lifetime of this Plan (total undeveloped area: Approximately 10 ha); - -Phase 2 is generally not developable during the lifetime of this Plan, subject to the provisions and exceptions set out under Section 3.2.1 - 6.
+Areas All areas noted in the above matrix are gross floor areas. - 7.
+OS See also Map 3 Flood Risk Management, Objective LU 9 & Objective FL 2.
+Notwithstanding the Open Space/Recreation and Amenity zoning, proposed uses in this zone must demonstrate compliance with The Planning System & Flood Risk Guidelines (2009) (or as updated) in particular Chapter 3.
+A Justification Test may be required as set out in said guidelines. - 8.
+No specific land uses are attributed to the Constrained Land Use zone as this zone reflects existing development located within Flood Zone A/B. For guidance on uses/development appropriate in this zone, please refer to Objectives LU 8, Objective FL3, DM Guideline FL 2 & Sections 3.6.7 to 3.6.9 of this plan, Map 1A/1B & Map 3 & The Planning System & Flood Risk Guidelines including Departmental Circular PL 2/2014